yafp/interAPTive/README.md

 Uninstall by running:
 > sudo make uninstall

+# Updates
 **interAPTive** comes with an selfupdate function which can be triggered from within the script.

-# Supported environments
+# Tested environments
-interAPTive should work on all Debian-based Linux distributions.
-It was tested in the past on the following setups:
+**interAPTive** should work on all Debian-based Linux distributions.
+It was tested/used in the past on
 - Ubuntu 14.04
 - Ubuntu 15.10
 - Ubuntu 16.04